jupyter/governance/conduct/conduct_enforcement.md

 ## How the committee will respond to reports

-When a report is sent to the committee they will immediately reply to the report to confirm receipt.
+When a report is sent to the committee they will immediately reply to the reporter to confirm receipt.
 This reply must be sent within 24 hours, and the group should strive to respond much quicker than that.